chloealbright/DevHiveMind/Architecture/Clean Code.md

 - Use as clarification of code.
 - Use as warning of consequences.

+Comments are basically another form of documentation that has to be maintained so you have to do it smarter and make it like your a code speak for itself in terms of the convention

+Use verbs in your method and function names making them descriptive

+Remove commented-out code for production application

+Avoid todo,s

+Make short one-line comments to label important legal stuff and stuff that really need an explanation like a regular expression

+And comment if there is an issue with a line of code
 ## Source code structure
 - Separate concepts vertically.
 - Related code should appear vertically dense.